 6. The principle of beauty:

 Numerous psychological studies prove: that beautiful people and beautiful things are always more loved and popular than unattractive ones.
-People choose books by their cover.
+People choose books by their covers.
 Given the opportunity to choose, people choose beautiful places to travel to, beautiful houses to live in, and nice clothes to wear.
 Few people can stay away from pursuing beauty.
 The concept of beauty is often associated with the words expensive, successful, and high quality.

 7. The magical number seven, plus or minus two: